Justin Jefferson Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 Matchup vs. Los Angeles

-- The 209.9 yards per game the Chargers are allowing through the air makes them the NFL's third-ranked pass defense.
+- The 209.9 yards per game the Chargers are conceding through the air makes them the NFL's third-ranked pass defense.

-- The Chargers have allowed 10 passing TDs this season (1.3 per game), ranking them second among NFL defenses.
+- The Chargers' defense is second in the league, allowing 1.3 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Ravens, Jefferson was targeted five times and recorded three catches for 69 yards (23 yards per catch) and scored one touchdown.
+- Against the Ravens last week, Jefferson was targeted five times and picked up 69 yards on three receptions while scoring one touchdown.

-- Over his last three games, Jefferson has 170 receiving yards on 13 receptions (23 targets), with one touchdown, averaging 56.7 yards per game.
+- Jefferson has recorded 170 receiving yards (56.7 per game) and one touchdown, reeling in 13 passes on 23 targets during his last three games.

 Jefferson's Minnesota Teammates